jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Understanding the differences between useState() and useReducer() helps developers choose the appropriate state management approach based on the complexity and requirements of their React components.

-## Intermediate 2> How do you optimize performance in React applications?
+## 2> How do you optimize performance in React applications?

 > _Purpose_: Performance optimization in React aims to improve the rendering speed and overall responsiveness of applications, leading to a better user experience.